When you search for "ride height adjustable suspension",

 Now, this is what differentiates TEIN from the rest.
 After continual trial and error, TEIN has developed 2-layer/1-bake method that requires only 1 baking process for 2 layers of sprayed paints and has received a patent for this technology.
 This method has very low success rate and is even quite rare in Japan.
 Being able to finish 2-layer process in only half the normal time leads to cost reduction.
 Establishing highly corrosion-resistant painting technique and keeping product prices as low as possible; these two conflicting goals are well achieved with this patented technology!

 Well, yes.
-Aforementioned powder painting technology is for dampers with thread-type adjustment, such as STREET BASIS and STREET ADVANCE.
-As you might be aware, threaded part of shell case for full-length adjustable dampers, such as MONO FLEX and SUPER FLEX WAGON, however, is black.
+Aforementioned powder painting technology is for dampers with thread-type adjustment, such as STREET ADVANCE Z and STREET BASIS Z. As you might be aware, threaded part of shell case for full-length adjustable dampers, such as MONO RACING and RX1, however, is black.
 Is that different from the powder paint?
 Yes, it is.

 It is quite a hassle to process surface treatment on full-length adjustable dampers.
 It is because the whole surface of shell cases is threaded.
 Spring seats and brackets move along these threads repeatedly and it's going to be difficult for even the toughest anti-chip paints to survive such conditions.